 Herb Martin is “the real deal.”
 That’s how his wife, Sue, puts it.
 We agree.
 As poet, scholar, and performer, he brings to his audiences a precious gift: himself–unadorned, humble, and eager to give his best.
-Those various audiences might include several generations of students, his friends (many of long standing but not suffering), fans of the work of Paul Laurence Dunbar, or Langston Hughes, or William Shakespeare…or Herbert Woodward Martin, and packed houses of theaters and concert halls.
-He has trod the boards, but not bored the trads.
+Readers and listeners might include several generations of students, his friends (many of long standing but not suffering), fans of the work of Paul Laurence Dunbar, or Langston Hughes, or William Shakespeare…or Herbert Woodward Martin.
 His poems are fresh, pointed, well conceived and executed…and widely published.
-As a performer, he brings great presence and joy (maybe it’s glee?) to the stage.
+As a performer, he has trod the boards, but not bored the trads.
+In sum, he has packed theaters and concert halls bringing great presence and joy to the stage.

 His books include:

 Inscribing My Name: Selected Poems: New, Used, and Repossessed (2007)

 Escape To the Promised Land: Poems (2005)

 Form of Silence (1980)

 Persistence of the Flesh (1976)

 New York and the Nine Million (1970)

 The Collected Novels of Paul Laurence Dunbar (2012)

 In His Own Voice: The Dramatic and Other Uncollected Works of Paul Lawrence Dunbar (2002)